bonfireprocessor/riscv_debian_install/readme.md

 ## Script Flow

 ### Prepare
-The script  ``./prepare.sh`` contains just the install command to install all  depedencies which are required to run the other scripts.
+The script  ``./prepare.sh`` contains  the install command to install all depedencies which are required to run the other scripts.

 ### Setup the Disk image and file system
 The script ``./setupfs.sh`` creates the SD-Card Image (currently hard-coded  size of 4GB) in run/sdcard.img with the four paritions as outlined above.
 It sets up a loop device and mount the boot and the root partition in the mnt sub directory.